0xVegeta/chat-integration/README.md

 | REQUEST METHODS | ENDPOINTS | DESCRIPTION |
 | :-------------- | :-------: | ------------------: |
 | POST | /log | Create a user if not created (if user exists send all related info) |

+## Client API Reference

+`/signup`
+- Lets hosts create their account

+`/login`
+- Lets hosts log in

+`/host`
+- UI displaying the chat interface and chat history of hosts

+`/embed-chat`
+- an example of the widget placed inside a webpage

+`/admin`
+- displays all the hosts present in the system

+## Ports

+ Default client port: 3000

+ Default server port: 5000